This guide covers the offboarding policy and process.

 You are under no obligation to send out a farewell email, but if you do, please use bcc: for any distribution lists you’re sending it to.
 This allows people to respond to you directly without creating additional email noise for coworkers.

-As you leave, you are encouraged to join the #alumni channel on the TTS Slack team.
+As you leave, you’re encouraged to join the #alumni channel on Slack.